bourguet/operator_precedence_parsing/README.md

 - `recursive_operator_precedence.py` is a recursive implementation of `modified_operator_precedence.py` and adds no new features to it.
-Its purpose is to be compared with precedence climbing and Pratt algorithms (for which there is no implementation here).
+Its purpose is to be compared with Pratt algorithm.

-- `pratt.py` is an implementation of Pratt parser, also known as _Top Down Operator Precedence_ which is the name used by Vaughan Pratt, or _Precedence Climbing_.
+- `pratt.py` is an implementation of Pratt parser, also known as _Top Down Operator Precedence_, which is the name used by Vaughan Pratt, or _Precedence Climbing_.

 - `pratt_tdop_parser.py` is an implementation of Pratt parser by Calin Barbat.
-Since then I wrote `pratt.py` which is closer in structure and naming convention to the other parsers here and thus better suited for the purpose of this repository: comparing the algorithms.
+Since it was contributed I wrote `pratt.py` which is closer in structure and naming convention to the other parsers here and thus better suited for the purpose of this repository: comparing the algorithms.

 ## Relationships